Understanding the Role of Trace Elements in Your Aquarium

 Zinc plays a key role in protein synthesis and enzyme function, affecting overall metabolic processes in fish and plants.
 Zinc deficiency can lead to issues such as poor growth and reproductive problems.
 Regular monitoring and balancing of zinc levels are necessary to avoid toxicity, which can be harmful to both plants and fish.

-See also Dealing with a Fish That’s Outgrown Your Aquarium
+See also Dealing with a Leak in Your Aquarium: A Comprehensive Guide

 Copper (Cu)